plasma-umass/coz/README.md

 "optimizing function X will have effect Y," exactly the measurement developers had assumed they were getting all along.

+More details are available in our [Tech Report (pdf)](https://web.cs.umass.edu/publication/docs/2014/UM-CS-2014-018.pdf).

 ## Requirements
 Coz, our prototype causal profiler, runs with unmodified Linux executables.
 Coz requires: